Hav1ck/nebula/README.md

 ### 2. Download the repository

-Create a folder and put the files inside it.
+Create a folder and put downloaded files inside it.

 ### 3. Set Up Your `config.json` File